esrice/slurm-genotyping/README.md

 ## Running
 This pipeline does not include read QC, as this is something I like to do manually.
-Once you've got your reads in good shape, put them in the `reads` subdirectory with names `{sample}_R1.fastq.gz` and `{sample}_R2.fastq.gz`, where `{sample}` is some descriptive identifier such as library name.
+Once you've got your reads in good shape, put them in the `reads` subdirectory.
 Symlinks are fine.

-Next, edit `config.yaml` and change the paths to the paths of the fasta and indices for your reference genome.
+To tell the pipeline where your reference genome and reads are, edit `config.yaml` and change the paths to the paths of the fasta and indices for your reference genome.
+Also use the config file to tell this pipeline which fastq files correspond to which individuals.
+There are detailed instructions in the comments of this file, and example entries to start with.

 Finally, run the pipeline with the following command:
 ```